Design B-65 cruiser

 Design B-65 was a class of cruisers planned by the Imperial Japanese Navy (IJN) before and during World War II.
-The IJN referred to this design as a 'Super Type A' cruiser; It was larger than most heavy cruisers but smaller than most battlecruisers, and as such, has been variously described as a 'super-heavy cruiser,' a 'super cruiser,' or as a 'cruiser-killer.'
-As envisioned by the IJN, the cruisers were to play a key role in the Night Battle Force portion of the "Decisive battle" strategy which Japan hoped, in the event of war, to employ against the United States Navy.
+The design has been variously described as a 'battlecruiser', 'super-heavy cruiser', a 'super cruiser', a 'cruiser-killer', or as a 'large cruiser', given that it was larger than most heavy cruisers but smaller than most battleships.
+The IJN referred to it as the 'Super Type A cruiser' and classified it as a heavy cruiser; it was never considered to be a capital ship.
+As envisioned by the IJN, the cruisers were to play a key role in the 'Night Battle Force' portion of the 'Decisive battle' strategy which Japan hoped, in the event of war, to employ against the United States Navy.

 Begun in 1939, plans were far enough along that tests were conducted with the main armament and against the underwater protection.
 Even though the ships were approved for construction under a 1942 fleet replenishment program, the prioritizing of aircraft carriers and smaller ships due to the war, followed by Japan's defeat, ended any chance of the B-65's construction.

 Design B-65 would have been similar to the United States' Alaska-class cruiser in terms of displacement, armament, and role.
 Both designs also straddled the line between heavy cruisers and battlecruisers.
 The genesis of the 'large cruiser' or 'super-heavy cruiser' and, ultimately, the design of the Alaska-class itself may have been at least partly inspired by the desire to counter the Design B-65, or at least earlier IJN proposals.
 However, unlike the never-built Design B-65, the Alaska-class would see two ships completed.